tlestang/HPCBC-code-review-12102022/slides/slides.md

 2. Developers collaboratin on a common codebase.
     -   Code review as gatekeeping.

-# Why code reviews
+# Research on code reviews

-Modern Code Review: A Case Study at Google (Sadowski 2018)
+*Modern Code Review: A Case Study at Google* (Sadowski, 2018)

-Expectations, Outcomes, and Challenges of Modern Code Review:
-(Bacchelli and Bird 2013)
+*Expectations, Outcomes, and Challenges of Modern Code Review* (Bacchelli and Bird, 2013)

-Code Reviewing in the Trenches: Understanding Challenges and Best Practices (McLeod et al 1017)
+*Code Reviewing in the Trenches: Understanding Challenges and Best Practices* (McLeod et al, 2017)

-Code review by and for scientists
+*Code review by and for scientists* (Petre & Wilson, 2014)

-# Code review for software quality 1
+# Code review for software quality

 1. Defects
 2. Code improvements